collocations.org

 I had an attack of nerves just before I went on stage.

-a bag/bundle/mass of nerves
+a bag of nerves, a bundle of nerves

 By the time of the interview, I was a bundle of nerves.